Northern Plains Peoples and Places

 - Letters of Nellie Zabel Willhite, South Dakota’s first woman pilot (who was also deaf) discussing her secret flight lessons, the naming of her plane, and the financial woes of the Great Depression era

 The database represents only a small fraction of what is available in the CWS archives, but staff regularly update np3 with new collections to give scholars a better sense of the broader content that is available for in-person research.
-The digitization focus this year is documents with the intention of adding photographs and oral recordings from the CWS collections in coming years.
+The current digitization focus is documents and photographs with the intention of adding oral recordings from the CWS collections in coming years.

 The partnership with Mikkelsen Library allows CWS to migrate its digital collections to CONTENTdm, a robust management and hosting platform that offers many useful tools for researchers.
 These include in-depth keyword search capabilities, detailed item and collection descriptions, and an integrated PDF viewer that makes examining documents easier.